-This week we have some revenge, bitch!
+This week we have revenge, bitch!
 Well, not entirely.
 Our main villains are still evil and well, but burning the mansions of your enemies to the ground is a good first step!

 “Babylon Revisited” is an F. Scott Fitzgerald novel published in 1931.
 Although it deals with multiple themes, what I find most relevant here it’s the intense guilt caused by the loss of someone important.